danielliucs/QMethod/README.md

 # QMethod

-This Repository is dedicated to my own self-learning of another reinforcement learning method called Q-learning
+Refer to issues->images for results of two models